faltysad/simple-movie-recommender/README.md

 ![simple-movie-recommender demo](simple-movie-recommender.gif)

 ## 🙋‍♂️Overview
 This is a reference implementation of Microsoft's Matchbox Recommender provided with ready-to-use Azure Machine Learning Studio experiment.
 This Recommender is then deployed as Azure Machine Learning Studio web service and requested via Azure Api Management.
-Simple web application written in React, which requests mentioned recommender is also included.
+Simple web application written in React, which requests mentioned recommender, is also included.

 ## 👨‍🔧 How to setup
 1. Open [this experiment](https://gallery.cortanaintelligence.com/Experiment/Simple-Movie-Recommender-Pre-trained-1M-MovieLens) in Azure Machine Learning Studio